MIND Your Reasoning: A Meta-Cognitive Intuitive-Reflective Network for Dual-Reasoning in Multimodal Stance Detection: Method

-To retrieve relevant past experiences, we introduce a modality-synergistic retrieval mechanism.
-Unlike conventional text-only systems, our approach leverages both text and visual information to query the modality experience pool and semantic experience pool.
+To retrieve relevant past experiences, we introduce a modal synergistic retrieval mechanism.
+Unlike conventional text-only systems, our approach leverages both text and visual information to query the modality and semantic experience pool.
 Each pool stores a collection of experiences $\{E_j\}$, where each experience is a key-value pair.
 The key is a pre-computed bimodal embedding $(k_u^j,k_\mathcal{V}^j)$, representing the experience's core features, while the value contains the associated experiential data.

 The retrieval process commences by encoding the current text input text $u$ and sub-images $\mathcal{V}$ into their respective query vectors, $q_u$ and $q_\mathcal{V}$: